K-4U/aws-profile-selector/README.md

 A cli utility to select from profiles defined in your aws config.

+I created this script because I often have to log in to different AWS accounts and I wanted a simple way to select the right profile, without having to remember the profile names.

 ## Requirements

 Note: this already assumes you have the AWS CLI and python installed and configured.